-For any given crop, the probability of nitrogen leaving the crop root zone via deep percolation increases with increasing nitrogen input.
+For any given crop, the probability of nitrogen leaving the crop root zone via deep percolation increases with increasing nitrogen input and irrigation/rainfall that exceed the crop uptake.
 Estimating this probability in a qualitative, comparative manner begins to address the groundwater nitrate issue (and the related salinity issue) and is congruent with the State and Regional Water Boards' need to prioritize regulatory oversight and assistance efforts in these areas.
 To accomplish this task, the Panel recommends implementation of a basic data collection effort, as described later.
 The recommended approach is guided by a basic recognition: